 Sirin Labs is no stranger to niche smartphones, having previously launched Solarin (opens in new tab) – the 'world's most secure' phone – in 2016.
 The Swiss/Israeli manufacturer is back, this time with a device that aims to entice the mainstream customer in a way that its £10,000 predecessor failed to do.

 This device is the Finney, which has the distinction of being the world's first commercially available 'blockchain phone.'

-It was technically beaten to market by the HTC Exodus 1, but this phone is still in "early access" and can't be purchased with physical money, only cryptocurrency - which means it's not commercially available.
+It was technically beaten to market by the HTC Exodus 1, however this device is still in "early access" and can't be purchased with physical money, only Bitcoin or Ethereum cryptocurrency - which means it's not commercially available.

 What this means – for anyone who isn't a Bitcoin geek – is that in addition to being a normal, current-generation smartphone, it also comes equipped with its own cryptocurrency wallet, which sits atop the main device as a standalone and secure unit.

 But even with this well-implemented addition, will the Finney offer enough to attract the average punter, and bring cryptocurrency out of the digital underground?

 It was released on November 28, which is when it could be pre-ordered on (and now purchased from) Sirin Labs' website.

 However, with the opening (opens in new tab) of Sirin Labs’ own UK store in Mayfair, London it can now be bought in person, with the company adding that the device will soon be available via Amazon Launchpad.